 3. Load correctly

 To prevent the boat from capsizing, it is advised to load the boat appropriately.
 First and foremost, ensure that your watercraft is properly secured to the harbor before loading.
-Additionally, make sure that all passengers on board have life jackets or personal floatation devices before boarding the boat.
+Additionally, make sure that all passengers on board have life jackets or personal flotation devices before boarding the boat.
 It’s vital to make sure that the weight is evenly distributed throughout your boat.
 All occupants must stay clear from the side of the boat to prevent the vessel from capsizing.

 4. Follow navigational cues